kaansoral/adventureland/README.md

 ```javascript
     show_json(parent.G);
 ```
-Here is a list of all current children of G and an explanation to them.
+Here is a list of some children of G and an explanation to them.

 * `G.version`
     - Stores the current Game version